myllynen/byteman-automation-tutorial/README.md

-From here, we could use PCP to write the available metrics to an archive log, use [pmrep(1)](http://man7.org/linux/man-pages/man1/pmrep.1.html) for more elaborate reporting (possibly by combining these application metrics with JVM, DB, OS, and other PCP provided metrics), or perhaps use PCP tools like [pcp2elasticsearch(1)](http://man7.org/linux/man-pages/man1/pcp2elasticsearch.1.html), [pcp2graphite(1)](http://man7.org/linux/man-pages/man1/pcp2graphite.1.html), or [pcp2zabbix(1)](http://man7.org/linux/man-pages/man1/pcp2zabbix.1.html)
+From here, we could use PCP to write the available metrics to an archive log, use [pmrep(1)](http://man7.org/linux/man-pages/man1/pmrep.1.html) for more elaborate reporting (possibly by combining these application metrics with standard JVM statistics, database, operating system, and other PCP provided metrics), or perhaps use PCP tools like [pcp2elasticsearch(1)](http://man7.org/linux/man-pages/man1/pcp2elasticsearch.1.html), [pcp2graphite(1)](http://man7.org/linux/man-pages/man1/pcp2graphite.1.html), or [pcp2zabbix(1)](http://man7.org/linux/man-pages/man1/pcp2zabbix.1.html)